huntfunc/huntfunc.github.io/_posts/2016-01-29-february-meeting.md

 ---
 layout: post
-title: "Februrary Meeting"
+title: "February Meeting"
 subtitle: "Lunch Conversation"
 date: 2016-01-29 09:00:00
 author: Bret Young
 header-img: ""
 ---

-## Meeting next week on Februrary 2nd.
+## Meeting next week on February 2nd.

-The Februrary meeting is this coming Tuesday.
+The February meeting is this coming Tuesday.

 Lunch discussion topic(s) will be dynamically determined by the attendees.
 Be careful of shared state and side effects.